-With the stock marketing incredibly volatile this year, some people are moving more money into property.
+With the stock market incredibly volatile this year, some people are moving more money into property.
 There are many options for this area of investing, such as single-family houses or units, blocks of apartments, duplexes, commercial property, and vacation rentals.

 If the latter idea appeals to you, perhaps you want to try a new strategy or are interested in buying a home now, which you can rent out until you’re ready to move into yourself.
 No matter your thinking process or situation, it’s time to start researching, thinking, and planning.
 Here are some tips to help you be strategic as you investigate this investing option.